idrisadetunmbi/fe-dev-arch-template/README.md

 Another essential is the `BasePageModel`, an abstract class that a controller can extend for UI state management incorporating immutability (required for a deterministic behaviour of the UI).

-The template does not include "do it if you think you need it" things like modularization and separate models for different layers.
+The template does not include "do it if your project needs it" things like modularization and separate models for different layers.

 ## Getting Started